tjhrulz/GPMDP-Plugin/README.md

 - Automatic authentification to GPMDP

 ### Future additions:
-- Performance improvements when not using queue, add support for accessing songs in queue in a non relative fashion
+- Performance improvements when not using queue

-#### If you would like you can donate to support the plugin [here](https://www.paypal.me/tjhrulz)
+- Storing image in temp when no location is declared instead of in your Rainmeter directory,

 ## Measure types: (Declared with PlayerInfo=)